 Certified Organic

 The prohibited substances are pesticides and fertilizers, or generally synthetic substances, which can harm both the environment and humans.
-When used, these substances have to certify human responsibility.
+When used, these substances must be certified as human responsibility.
 This is to monitor the extent of their influence on the environment and human health.

-Getting and maintaining the certification is tiresome work since daily data collection and record-keeping must be done.
+Getting and maintaining the certification is tiresome since daily data collection and record-keeping must be done.
 Also, the certification cost is high.
-Though it differs depending on the certifying agent, it can be approximated to be $1,500 per farm.
+Though it differs depending on the certifying agent, it can be approximately $1,500 per farm.

 Certified Naturally Grown

 Certified naturally grown labels originated from a category of farmers who viewed certified organic as relatively expensive.
 They also thought that ‘certified organic’ is prohibiting several activities.
-Thus, they came up with a lesser strict organization –The certified Naturally Grown (CNG) certification organization.
+Thus, they developed a less strict organization –The Certified Naturally Grown (CNG) certification organization.

-However, all the produce has to grow with no addition of synthetic pesticides, herbicides, fertilizers, hormones, and antibiotics.
+However, all the produce must be grown without the addition of synthetic pesticides, herbicides, fertilizers, hormones, and antibiotics.
 Genetically modified organisms must also be excluded.
 These farmers also pay an annual fee and submit to inspections annually.

-In contrast to NOP, whose inspection is scheduled and inspected by USDA, CNG conducts self-inspection.
-However, they sometimes invite non –farmers, master gardeners, extension agents, and customers to inspect them.
+In contrast to NOP, whose inspection is scheduled and conducted by USDA, CNG conducts self-inspection.
+However, they sometimes invite non–farmers, master gardeners, extension agents, and customers to inspect them.

 All-natural Chicken vs. Organic Chicken